behnamasadi/cpp_tutorials/docs/RAII.md

-Certainly!
 Let's create some more practical examples of RAII in C++ to illustrate how it can be applied in real-world scenarios.

 ### Example 1: Database Connection Handler
 Imagine you're working on an application that requires database interactions.
 You can use RAII to manage database connections.